Kathleen Byron

 Kathleen Elizabeth Fell (11 January 1921 – 18 January 2009), known professionally as Kathleen Byron, was an English actress.

-Early life
+Early life and education

-Byron was born Kathleen Elizabeth Fell in Manor Park (then part of Essex) to what she described as "staunch working-class socialists", who later became Labour mayors of the County Borough of East Ham.
+Byron was born in Manor Park (then part of Essex) to what she described as "staunch working-class socialists," the daughter of a railway clerk who later became Labour Party mayor of the County Borough of East Ham.
 She attended the local grammar school and trained at the Bristol Old Vic Theatre School.
-She had her first speaking film role in Carol Reed's The Young Mr. Pitt (1942), in which she had two lines as a maid opposite Robert Donat.